cbitstech/Purple-Robot/README.md

     git submodule init
     git submodule update

-These commands will retrieve [the Facebook SDK](https://developers.facebook.com/docs/android) and [Anthracite](https://github.com/cbitstech/anthracite-clients-android) logging dependencies.
+These commands will retrieve the [Anthracite](https://github.com/cbitstech/anthracite-clients-android) logging dependency.

-### Building Purple Robot
+### Building Purple Robot from the command line

 Next, go to the `Purple Robot` folder and rename the following files: